 For more ideas about what you can measure and accomplish with Google Tag Manager, I'd recommend checking out the official Google Tag Manager documentation section.

 Because this is a third-party software, a segment of our clients who are looking for increased customization have hired consultants to help them with more advanced Google Tag Manager configurations, and while we recommend this, we don't currently have any vendors we endorse for this service.
-If you're looking to know who other clients have used, we recommend posting in our Online Community Product community in our Higher Logic User Group (HUG) and asking around.
+If you're looking to know who other clients have used, we recommend posting in our Higher Logic Community Product community in our Higher Logic User Group (HUG) and asking around.